-- 1. Click the Start button, then click All Programs, then click the Cloudera ODBC Driver for Impala 2.5 program group corresponding to the bitness of the client application accessing data in Hadoop / Impala, and then click ODBC Administrator - 2.
-In the ODBC Data Source Administrator, click the Drivers tab and then find the Cloudera ODBC Driver for Impala in the list of ODBC drivers that are installed on your system.
+1. If you are using Windows 7 or earlier, click the Start button (), then click All Programs, then click the Cloudera ODBC Driver for Impala 2.5 program group corresponding to the bitness of the client application accessing data in Hadoop / Impala, and then click ODBC Administrator

+If you are using Windows 8 or later, on the Start screen, type ODBC administrator, and then click the ODBC Administrator search result corresponding to the bitness of the client application accessing data in Hadoop / Impala.

+2. In the ODBC Data Source Administrator, click the Drivers tab and then find the Cloudera ODBC Driver for Impala in the list of ODBC drivers that are installed on your system.
 The version number is displayed in the Version column.